Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 If the format=12,13,16, the instance variables are followed by a word with the index allocation.
 In this case the total number of words allocated to the object is 2 plus the value of the length field (for the instance variables which can't be 32K) plus the value of the index allocation word, with the instance variables immediately following the header, followed by the index allocation word, followed by the indexed elements.

-For BlockClosure, the high 4 bits of the identityHash is the number of parameters for the block.
+For BlockClosure, the high 8 bits of the identityHash is the number of parameters for the block.
+The methods for `value`, `value:`, etc. will check this matches and then dispatch to the block code.

 #### Examples `need update`